coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 Example 4: Making a chatbot say things that are legally binding and gain attackers certain rights.
 See [Chevy AI bot story in 2023](https://hothardware.com/news/car-dealerships-chatgpt-goes-awry-when-internet-gets-to-it).

-Example 5: The process of trying prompt injection can be automated, searching for _pertubations_ to a prompt that allow circumventing the alignment.
+Example 5: The process of trying prompt injection can be automated, searching for _pertubations_ to a prompt that allows circumventing the alignment.
 See [this article by Zou et al](https://llm-attacks.org/).

 Example 6: When an attacker manages to retrieve system instructions provided by Developers through crafted input prompts, in order to later help craft prompt injections that circumvent the protections in those system prompts. (known as System prompt leakage, Refer [System Prompt Leakage](https://genai.owasp.org/llmrisk/llm072025-system-prompt-leakage/)).